 Virginia Department of Conservation and Recreation

-The Virginia Department of Conservation is the strongest designated partner of the Flora of Virginia Project.
-In 2001, its Division of Natural Heritage signed a memorandum of agreement with the Flora Project providing such major support as involvement of its chief biologist and other staff as needed, office space, administrative support, and web space.
+The Virginia Department of Conservation and Recreation is the primary designated partner of the Flora of Virginia Project.
+In 2001, its Division of Natural Heritage signed a memorandum of agreement with the Flora Project and provides such major support as — involvement of its chief biologist and other staff as needed, office space, administrative support, and web space.

 Virginia Native Plant Society

 The Virginia Native Plant Society has propelled the Flora Project forward in many ways.
 It has provided significant donations at the state level, encouraging its chapters and members to follow suit.
-The Society has welcomed an article on the Project in each issue of its Bulletin, keeping its members up to date on our work.
+The Society welcomes articles on the Flora Project in its Bulletin, keeping its members up to date on our work.
 It is represented on the Flora Project’s board of directors and advisory board, and members frequently give talks on the Flora to chapters, garden clubs, and other organizations across Virginia.

 Virginia Academy of Science

 The Virginia Academy of Science, founded in 1923, established a flora committee three years later and kept alive the idea of a Flora for the state.
 The Academy was instrumental in publishing the Atlas of the Virginia Flora in 1977 (now the Digital Atlas of the Virginia Flora) and has awarded numerous grants to the Flora Project, focusing especially on illustration of the Flora.